dherrera1911/sqfa/README.md

 Supervised Quadratic Feature Analysis (SQFA) is a supervised dimensionality reduction technique.
-It learns a set of linear features that maximize the differences in second-order statistics between classes.
+It learns a set of linear features that maximize the differences in first- and second-order statistics between classes, in a way that supports quadratic classifiers (e.g. QDA).
 The `sqfa` package implements SQFA.

 For detailed information on the method and the package, see the [sqfa package tutorials](https://sqfa.readthedocs.io/en/latest/tutorials/spd_geometry.html).